Asymptotic Stability of Empirical Processes and Related Functionals: Concluding Remarks

 Exchangeability provides the main pillar of the Bayesian approach to the inferential analysis.
 More precisely, when dealing with the non parametric setup, the law induced by the random measure $\upsilon$ over the space $(\mathfrak{M}_1^{\psi}(E),\mathscr{M}^\psi)$ may be regarded as the \emph{prior distribution} of the statistical model $\xi_1,\xi_2,...\vert \upsilon \sim_{iid} \upsilon$, where the latter form of independence is to be understood in terms of de Finetti's theorem.

-According to such a formulation, Theorem \ref{th:qualitative_robustness_theta} may be regarded as a form of stability obtained when the prior distribution of the model is forced to change in such a way that the quasi-invariance of the measure $\mathbb{P}$ is guaranteed.
+According to such a formulation, Theorem \ref{th:qualitative_robustness_theta} may be regarded as a form of stability obtained when the prior distribution of the model is forced to change, {by considering the random measure defined by identity (\ref{eq:upsilon_theta}).}